Asian-American theater: Asian-American playwrights

 Before the 1960s, Asian-American plays were virtually non-existent, but various initiatives, including East West Players' playwriting contest, encouraged Asian-American writers to adapt their short stories and novels into plays and to write original plays.
 The first wave of Asian-American playwrights included Wakako Yamauchi, Momoko Iko, Edward Sakamoto, Hiroshi Kashiwagi, and Frank Chin.
 Common themes in plays by first wave writers were Asian-American history, generational conflict, cultural identity, cultural nationalism, and family history.
 In 1972, Frank Chin's The Chickencoop Chinaman became the first Asian-American play to be produced in New York City, and since then, Chin has become a major spokesperson for Asian-American playwriting.
 He founded the Asian American Theatre Workshop in San Francisco to promote original playwriting by Asian Americans.
 The most commercially successful Asian-American play was David Henry Hwang's play M. Butterfly, which became the first Asian-American play to be produced on Broadway and won the Tony Award for Best Play in 1988.
-The success of M. Butterfly created a national interest in Asian-American plays, and regional theatre companies around the country began to produce plays by Hwang and other second wave Asian-American writers such as Philip Kan Gotanda and Velina Hasu Houston.
+The success of M. Butterfly created a national interest in Asian-American plays, and regional theater companies around the country began to produce plays by Hwang and other second wave Asian-American writers such as Philip Kan Gotanda and Velina Hasu Houston.
 Such interest also promoted the publication of first anthologies of Asian-American plays in the early 1990s.
 The mainstreaming of Asian-American plays increased with works by third wave writers such as Diana Son, Sung Rno, Han Ong, Chay Yew, Rick Shiomi, and Ralph Peña.
 These third wave writers felt that race and ethnicity were mere jumping off point in addressing multifaceted experiences of being an Asian American and wrote about any topic that interested them.
-All three waves of Asian American playwrights continue to produce works that define not only Asian-American theatre, but also American theatre and global theatre.
+All three waves of Asian American playwrights continue to produce works that define not only Asian-American theater, but also American theater and global theater.

-Alternative theatre and performance
+Alternative theater and performance

 One of the earliest pioneers of interdisciplinary theater and performance is Ping Chong.
 He is a seminal figure in the integration of visual arts, media, sound design, dance, mime, and spectacle into contemporary theater.
 LAZARUS, his 1st production, premiered in NYC in 1972.
-Another form of alternative theatre is solo performance.
+Another form of alternative theater is solo performance.
 Often written, directed, and acted by one performer, solo performance has provided many Asian-American artists with the opportunity to voice their experiences.
-Solo performers, such as Dan Kwong, Denise Uyehara, Jude Narita, and Lane Nishikawa, have toured with their shows and have introduced Asian-American theatre to audiences in all parts of the country.
+Solo performers, such as Dan Kwong, Denise Uyehara, Jude Narita, and Lane Nishikawa, have toured with their shows and have introduced Asian-American theater to audiences in all parts of the country.
 Group performances have also toured, especially to colleges and universities.
 Often comedic, group performances, such as Slant Performance Group and the 18 Mighty Mountain Warriors, have been popular amongst college students, many of whom saw Asian-American performers onstage for the first time.
-Recently, spoken word groups have become the newest form of Asian-American theatre and performance.
+Recently, spoken word groups have become the newest form of Asian-American theater and performance.